Coco Gauff: 2023: US Open champion, No. 3

-2024: WTA Finals title, French Open doubles win
+2024: WTA Finals champion, No. 2

+Gauff started her clay season at the Stuttgart Open.
+She defeated qualifier Sachia Vickery to reach the quarterfinals, where she lost to Marta Kostyuk in three sets.

-At the Italian Open she reached the semifinal for the second time at this tournament and second at the WTA 1000 level for the season defeating Magdalena Fręch, Jaqueline Cristian, Paula Badosa and seventh seed Zheng Qinwen.
-With the win, she passed Caroline Wozniacki for the most WTA 1000 wins before turning 21.
-She lost to world No. 1 Iga Świątek, in straight sets.
-At the same tournament, partnering Erin Routliffe, she reached a consecutive final in doubles.
+At the Italian Open, Gauff defeated Magdalena Fręch, lucky loser Jaqueline Cristian, and Paula Badosa to reach the quarterfinals.
+She defeated No. 7 Zheng Qinwen in straight sets to reach the semifinals.
+In the semifinals, she lost to world No. 1 and eventual champion Iga Świątek in straight sets.
+At the same tournament in doubles, Gauff partnered Erin Routliffe to reach the final, losing to Sara Errani and Jasmine Paolini.

-At the 2024 French Open with new partner Katerina Siniaková, she lifted her first major tournament doubles trophy defeating 11th seeds Sara Errani and Jasmine Paolini in the final.
-In singles, also at the French Open, she reached the semifinals and was defeated by eventual champion, Iga Świątek, but despite the loss reached a new career-high ranking of world No. 2 in singles on 10 June 2024.

-At the Wimbledon Championships, Gauff went out in the fourth round to Emma Navarro.
+At the French Open, Gauff defeated qualifiers Julia Avdeeva and Tamara Zidanšek, Dayana Yastremska, and Elisabetta Cocciaretto to reach her fourth straight French Open quarterfinal, without dropping a set en route.
+She came from a set down to defeat No. 9 Ons Jabeur and reach her second French Open semifinal.
+In the semifinals, she lost again to world No. 1 Iga Świątek in straight sets.
+Despite the loss, Gauff reached a new career-high ranking of world No. 2.
+In doubles, Gauff partnered with Katerina Siniaková to win her first major doubles title, defeating Sara Errani and Jasmine Paolini in the final.

+Gauff started her grass season at the Berlin Open.
+She defeated Ekaterina Alexandrova to reach the quarterfinals, and reached the semifinals as No. 10 Ons Jabeur retired after losing first set.
+In the semifinals, she lost to No. 5 and eventual champion Jessica Pegula in straight sets.
+At the Wimbledon Championships, she defeated Caroline Dolehide and qualifiers Anca Todoni and Sonay Kartal to reach the fourth round, where she lost to No. 17 Emma Navarro in straight sets.

 Gauff was chosen by her Olympic teammates to be the female flag-bearer for the United States at the opening ceremony of the 2024 Summer Olympics in Paris, alongside LeBron James.
 She became the youngest athlete to be so honored.
-In singles, she lost in the third round to Donna Vekić in straight sets.
+In singles, she lost in the third round to No. 21 Donna Vekić.
+In women's doubles, she and Jessica Pegula lost in the second round to the Czech duo of Karolína Muchová and Linda Nosková.

 In October, Gauff won the 2024 China Open title, beating Karolína Muchová in the final.
 It was Gauff's second WTA 1000 singles title.
 She became the first player to win each of her seven WTA hardcourt finals in the Open era and the second American to win the championship, following Serena Williams' title runs in 2004 and 2013.

 On November 9, Gauff became the 2024 WTA Finals singles champion, becoming the youngest player to win the year-end championships since Maria Sharapova in 2004 and the first American to win the finals since Serena Williams in 2014.
 She beat Iga Świątek, the No. 2 seed and defending champion of the WTA Finals in Riyadh.
 She then defeated Sabalenka in the semifinals and Zheng Qinwen in the finals to capture her first year-end singles championship title.